 Examples of Alternative Sugars Considered Gluten Free

-- Instead of using sugars, you can substitute with sweeteners that are considered to be a hundred percent gluten-free.
+- Instead of using sugars, you can substitute them with sweeteners that are considered to be a hundred percent gluten-free.
 They include:

 - Equal-which has almost the same components as pure sugar.